1363V4/le.guide/_posts/2026-03-24-scam_altman.md

 when it bites, oh it's gonna be "agi" for sure!

+for sure...

-in the meantime, it's kind of a shame that we chose to brew the next financial disaster in this reptilian's mouth which is getting a little dry from all this yapping.
+in the meantime, it's kind of a shame that we chose to brew the next financial disaster in this reptilian's mouth, which is getting a little dry from all this yapping.

+i was there in 2008 for fuck's sake, give the poor creature something to drink.

-so what's it gonna be?
+> so what's it gonna be?
-the kool-aid or the rubber band?
+> the kool-aid or the rubber band?

-kool-aid would be nice,
+kool-aid would be nice.

 we would just have to acknowledge that:
-- chat gpt 3.5 was nicer to chat with
+- ai still sucks at code
+- ai still sucks at poetry
+- ai still sucks at jokes

+which means that **state-of-the-art llms are very very shit**.

+or, if we take a look at the bright side of things:
+- a random word machine can be fun for shit'n'giggles
 - we have a working universal translator, yay!
+- we have a working universal spellcheck, yay!
-- an emergency health chatbot can be useful
+- an emergency health voice bot may be useful

-the rest is moot unfortunately, which might be to sugar-y a drink, even for donald.
+the rest is moot unfortunately.

+and that might be too sugary a drink, even for donald.

-so i'm afraid it's gonna be the rubber bands.
+so i'm afraid it's gonna be the rubber bands little croc.

 ![croc2](/img/sam/croc2.png)

 ---

 i've stopped using ai.

-it was nice, but because i don't have friends to talk to. i'll focus on that instead.
+it was nice for a while, but that's because i don't have friends to talk to. i'll focus on that instead. seems like the right thing to do.

 i think sam likes polos.